IncogOwl/cse150A_Proj/README.md

    - Found meaningful correlations between variables like AVG_BILL and PAYMENT_RATIO (-0.5518)

 3. **Model Interpretability**: A major advantage of the Bayesian network approach is that it provides interpretable probability relationships.
+4. **Advantage over Simpler Models**: The Bayesian Network's ability to capture complex dependencies between features gives it an edge over simpler models like Naive Bayes for this problem domain.

 ### Potential Improvements